le-quentin/blog/pages/002_ergonomic-journey-i3/item.md

 But then, after several years, my MacBook started to show signs of fatigue.
 And when came the time to pick its successor, my Apple hatred came back to me: I decided that if I could obtain the same ergonomics from my next machine, without having to settle for a closed and overpriced environment, then I would do it.

-There started my research for my new work setup.
+There started the research for my new work setup.
 I naturally opted for a Linux distribution I knew: Ubuntu, which comes with GNOME as its default DE (Desktop Environment).
 After some tweaking and quite some time searching the docs, I concluded that the MacOS experience regarding workspaces and full screen apps couldn't be fully reproduced, especially in a multi screen setup.
 And I'm glad it didn't work, or I might have settled for something way less good.

 ## Finally: i3